On Determining the Eigenprojection and Components of a Matrix: Determining the components and the minimal polynomial of a matrix

-All components are linearly independent (see, for example \S~5.3 in~\cite{Gantmacher66}), thus, in particular, there are no zero components among them.
-At the same time, $(A-\lambda_k\,I)^{\nu_k}\,Z_{k0}=0$ for each $k=1,\ldots, s$, which follows from condition~(b) of Sec.~\ref{s-chara} and the fact that $Z_{k0}$ is the eigenprojection of $A-\lambda_k\,I$, $\nu_k$ being its index.
-Therefore, upon determining the component $Z_{k0}$ by means of Theorem~\ref{t-eigen0}, the remaining components can be determined by multiplying $Z_{k0}$ by $A-\lambda_k \,I$ and the corresponding numerical coefficients (see (\ref{e-next_comp})).
-As soon as the next multiplication by $A-\lambda_k \,I$ provides $0$, all components corresponding to $\lambda_k$ are already determined and their number is $\nu_k$.
+All components of a matrix are linearly independent (see, for example,\x{} \cite[\S~5.3]{Gantmacher66}), thus, in particular, there are no zero components among them.
+At the same time, $(A-\la_kI)^{\nu_k}\,Z_{k0}=0$ for each $k=1\cdc s,$ which follows from condition~(b) of Section~\ref{s-chara} and the fact that $Z_{k0}$ is the eigenprojection of $A-\la_kI,$ $\nu_k$ being its index.
+Therefore, after\x{} determining the component $Z_{k0}$ by means of Theorem~\ref{t-eigen0}, the remaining components can be found by multiplying $Z_{k0}$ by $A-\la_kI$ and the corresponding numerical factors\x{} (see~\eqref{e-next_comp}).
+As soon as the next multiplication by $A-\la_kI$ provides $0,$ all components corresponding to $\la_k$ are already determined and their number is~$\nu_k.$

-In turn, knowledge of $\lambda_k$ and $\nu_k$ allows one to construct the minimum polynomial of $A$ as follows:
+In turn, knowledge of $\la_k$ and $\nu_k$ allows one to construct the minimal\x{} polynomial of $A$ as follows: